BryllieBrinkley/NASAExplorer/README.md

 # NASA Media Viewer (SwiftUI + SwiftData)

-A modern iOS app to browse and preview NASA media with clean UI, smooth image loading, and simple saving/sharing workflows.
+A lightweight iOS app that I built to search explore the NASA gallery of photos and videos with clean UI, smooth image loading, and simple saving/sharing workflows.
 Not endorsed or officially affiliated with NASA in any way, shape, or form.
+Happy exploring!

 ## Highlights

 - SwiftUI-first architecture with Swift Concurrency